-Curb Appeal Becomes Internet Appeal: Maximize Your Online Real Estate Listing
+Curb Appeal Becomes Internet Appeal: Maximize Online Real Estate Listings

 Last week, I showed you how to arrange your home to appeal to buyers in the age of COVID.
 The second piece of the pandemic real estate puzzle is making sure your home has a compelling online presence.

 In the “before times” you could often rely on the in-person charm of a property to help sell it to interested buyers.
 But these days?
 The vast majority of the homebuying process is happening virtually.
 That means buyers are doing their shopping online before they see a home — if they ever see the property in person at all.
 Sight-unseen sales are sharply on the rise.
 According to a survey conducted by Redfin last year, 45% of buyers put in offers on their new home without ever seeing it in person.

 Thanks to the shift towards working from home, more people are moving away from big cities and making other cross-country moves.
 Your online presence not only appeals to buyers in your local market, you’ll be reaching potential buyers from across the country (and even across the globe).

 Step aside, curb appeal.
 Online photos are the new first impression.
 Using a good real estate photographer to capture your home is critical for generating real interest.
 Despite the recession driven by the coronavirus, the real estate market is strong.
 High-quality, professional photos are your best bet for getting a potential buyer interested in your home.
 I encourage everyone to make sure their real estate agent brings in a pro for the photos.